-Our mission is to research how universities, schools, and communities can work together to build gardens to empower young people—in an age of profound ecological and social challenges.
+Our mission is to research how universities, schools, and communities can work together to build gardens that empower young people.
+We believe this task is urgent in an age of profound ecological and social challenges to the planet.
 Our interdisciplinary team explores how school and community gardens can transform our cities, outdoor learning, and environmental outlook beyond international borders.
 The International Green Academy is a collective of researchers from the Universities of Leeds, Glasgow, and Arizona, as well as teachers and young people from Glasgow, Tucson, Leeds, and Bradford.

 Dr. Ian Shaw.
 Associate Professor of Global Security Challenges, University of Leeds

 Dr. Cheryl McGeachan.
-Lecturer in Human Geography, University of Glasgow
+Senior Lecturer in Human Geography, University of Glasgow

 International Board of Advisors

 Prof. Sallie Marston.
 Regents Professor Emerita, The University of Arizona, Co-Founder University of Arizona Community and School Garden Program (CSGP)

 Dr. Ria Dunkley.
 Lecturer in Geography, Environment and Sustainability, The University of Glasgow

 Lourdes Secondary School (Glasgow)

 Bowling Park Primary School (Bradford)